s12v/akka-stream-sqs/README.md

 ### Typesafe configuration

-If you provide `ActorSystem` to `SqsSettings`, it will read your configuration file.
+If you provide `ActorSystem` to `SqsSettings`, it will read your configuration file:

 ```
 akka-stream-sqs {